All posts

 1. No reduced withholding rates

-When a US-source payment (dividends, interest, royalties, or service fees) is made to a Brazilian resident, the default IRS withholding rate of 30% applies under IRC Section 1441.
-Treaty countries negotiate reduced rates — 15% on dividends, 10% on interest, 0-10% on royalties.
-Brazil has no such reductions.
-A Brazilian founder whose US LLC receives royalty income from a US client faces the full 30% withholding, with no treaty mechanism to reduce it.
+When a US-source payment (dividends, interest, royalties, service fees) goes to a Brazilian resident, the default IRS withholding rate of 30% applies under IRC Section 1441.
+Treaty countries negotiate that down to 15% on dividends, 10% on interest, 0-10% on royalties.
+Brazil gets none of these reductions.
+A Brazilian founder whose LLC receives royalty income from a US client pays the full 30%.

 2. No tie-breaker provisions